WayneBuckhanan/VueFlowFast/README.md

 - Tailwind CSS, PostCSS, and AutoPrefixer are indirectly included by way of the `vitawind` package.
 If you want a version of one of those that is more recent than what vitawind includes, you can use npm to install them directly.
 - Tailwind CSS and Vuestic UI breakpoints and colors can be synchronized in either direction.
 See the [Vuestic UI docs](https://ui.vuestic.dev/styles/tailwind) for more details.
 - If you would prefer a different UI toolkit than Vuestic UI, simply remove the vuestic-ui package and the config block in `src/main.js`.
 You'll want to make sure you are not using any of the Va* components.
 The only files that should reference Vuestic UI components are the default layout and the SidebarContents component it uses.
+- Pug syntax is lovely -- until it isn't.
+There are a few of the Tailwind CSS utility class patterns that do not play nicely in pug's `tag.class` approach to adding classes.
+Instead, you'll have to wrap any class names with `!:/[]` characters in a class property.
+You can have both styles of class lists, just know you can only have a single parenthetical for properties per tag.
+E.g. `h2.text-2xl.font-bold(class="dark:bg-slate-100 w-1/2 h-[10vh] !flex-grow")`.

 ## Possible Add-Ons

+Beyond the core functionality mentioned above, there are several additions or patterns I frequently find myself using with this template.
+Included below are some guides and snippets for reference.

 ### Setting page values